abhijeetviswa/moodle-dev-docker/README.md

 # Docker environment for Moodle development
 This Docker image provides a development environment for Moodle.
 It isn't by any means meant for a production environment.

-The image is based off of Alpine and runs Apache+PHP. [bitnami/mariadb](https://hub.docker.com/r/bitnami/mariadb) is used to setup the MariaDB database.
+The image is based off of Alpine and runs Nginx+PHP-FPM. [bitnami/mariadb](https://hub.docker.com/r/bitnami/mariadb) is used to setup the MariaDB database.
 XDebug 2.9.8 is also installed.

 ## Environment variables
 The following environment variables are used by this image: